MinhNguyenD/gmail-simulator/README.md

 ## Description

 - A Gmail simulator responsive website that allows users to register and login account, receive, send (with encrypted email message option) and read emails from other users from phpMyAdmin SQL database
+- Implemented using HTML, CSS, JavaScript, Bootstrap, SQL, MAMP, and PHP